 Google Pixel 4a vs OnePlus Nord: Which should you buy?

-The Google Pixel 4a and OnePlus Nord are both great smartphones, so your purchase decision is going to be down to personal preference.
+The Google Pixel 4a and OnePlus Nord are both great smartphones, so your purchase decision comes down to personal preference.

 If you judge a phone on a specs sheet or the number of things it can do, the OnePlus Nord certainly gives you the most for your money.
 You get six cameras, a faster user experience, smoother gaming, faster charging, and a bigger battery.
 OxygenOS is fantastic and runs just as well on OnePlus’ mid-ranger as it does on the OnePlus 8 series.